nixer-io/nixer-io.github.io/getting-started.md

 | `assertions`         | 540       | 82     |
 | `total run duration: 59s`

 Which means that out 108 login attempts 82 were blocked.

 Now, let's modify the `test-cs.data.csv` file again by adding 20 `demo:demo` attempts at the beginning of the file (25 first login attemps will be correct).
-Let's see the table for such case:
+Then restart the application again, re-run the test and see the results for such case:

 {:.table}
 |                      | executed  | failed |